pink-gorilla/goldly/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.pinkgorilla/goldly.svg)](https://clojars.org/org.pinkgorilla/goldly)
 [![Clojars Project](https://img.shields.io/clojars/v/org.pinkgorilla/goldly-bundel.svg)](https://clojars.org/org.pinkgorilla/goldly-bundel)

-- goldly is a vizualization tool for clojure
+- goldly lets you create interactive visualization in a webbrowser in clojure
+- visualizations can interact with the clojure server.
 - inspired by [R/shiny](https://shiny.rstudio.com/)
+- uses the sci clojurescript interpreter
-- brings many vizualizers
+- brings many visualizers
   - vega and highcharts for 2d plotting
   - aggrid for tables/ grids
   - leaflet for geographic map
   - quil for 2d dynamic animations
-  - vizualizers can be easily extended. you can access the entire npm + clojurescript ecosystem.
+- visualizers can be easily extended. you can access the entire npm + clojurescript ecosystem.
   An example for a simple ui extension is [ui-binaryclock](https://github.com/pink-gorilla/ui-binary-clock)
-- uses the sci clojurescript interpreter for dynamic ui interactions at runtime
-- load data from clojure (from the frontend app)
+- provides a clojurescript kernel (via sci)
+- goldly systems and the clojurescript kernel can be developed/used in a [Pinkgorilla Notebook](https://github.com/pink-gorilla/notebook)

 ### use cases
-- visualize edn datastructures (either from a repl or in the web-app (via sratchpad)
 - quickly write a web dashboards (by using only clojure).
   - [EDGAR](https://github.com/clojure-quant/edgar) uses it to vizualise mutual fund holdings
   - [trateg](https://github.com/clojure-quant/trateg) uses it to vizualize swing charts
-- goldly systems can be developed/used in a [Pinkgorilla Notebook](https://github.com/pink-gorilla/notebook).
+- visualize edn datastructures (either from a repl or in the web-app (via scratchpad)

 ### Web Interface